Gin549/DsLabProejct/doc/text.md

 while addigng them we obtained %TODO aggiungere i valori.
-%what we do in the tuning penso che sia spiegato nei paragrafi precedenti With the development set that we obtain after pre-processing, and with the best set of hyper-parameters, the ET regressor alone, obtains lower average distance on the test set respect to the RF alone and the VT , the solution for the three of them are respectively valore but when we do our tests online we can see that the best score is obtained with VR, and it is valore.
+%what we do in the tuning penso che sia spiegato nei paragrafi precedenti With the development set that we obtain after pre-processing, and with the best set of hyper-parameters, the ET regressor alone, obtains lower average distance on the test set respect to the RF alone and the VT , the solution for the three of them are respectively valore
+%TODO add an explaination.
+I think this is due to the fact that probabily online there are new unseen points and the VR performs better on unseen passing positions.
+Check also that it is true at the end, I don't think it is an ideal situation to have difference best models online and offline

+but when we do our tests online we can see that the best score is obtained with VR, and it is valore.
 We also defined a naive regressor to compare our solution with it.
 The naive solution just predicts the average between xmax and xmin, where xmax is the maximum value of x in the development dataset and xmin is the minimum, and it does the same reasoning for the y.
 The solution of the our regressor and the naive one are respectively valore, valore.
 Finally we can notice that our proposed solution it is considerably better than the baseline, the difference between the two is valore
+%TODO: say that the baseline was in the competition

+%TODO: add the comparision with the others in the competition(the PDF on the scientific writing says to put also this)

+%TODO: use the right unit of measure for the distances

 -V that the addition of feature pmax_normalized improve all the algorithms (I think that we can avoid saying that the removal of the noise improved the results because it is obvious)
 -V what we got from the tuning and the various steps in the choices